 $9$-landmarks configuration performed statistically similar to $5$-landmarks configuration, however, due to $81$ \textit{RUs} employed for the $9$-landmarks, the training was slower.

-Direct comparison was not possible but we also compared our results with Gupta et al.~\cite{automated_landmarking_challanges_1}.
-Our judgements was based on the landmark distances.
+Although direct comparison was not possible, we compared our results with Gupta et al.~\cite{automated_landmarking_challanges_1} based on the landmark distances.
 We found that our results were significantly better for all landmarks except the $Na$ landmark.
 The framework proposed at~\cite{automated_landmarking_challanges_1} uses an initial seed point using a 3D template registration at the inferior-anterior region where fractures are the most common.
 Eventually, any anatomical deformity that alters the anterior mandible may cause an error in the seed localization which can lead to a sub-optimal outcome.

-We evaluated the performance of the proposed system when variational~\cite{Kingma:2015:VDL:2969442.2969527} and targeted~\cite{targeted_dropout} dropouts were employed.
-Although statistically there was no accuracy-wise difference in the regular, both dropout implementations converge relatively fast in around epoch $20$ compared to $100$ of the regular dropout for the \textit{MLP} architecture.
+We evaluated the performance of the proposed system when variational~\cite{Kingma:2015:VDL:2969442.2969527} and targeted~\cite{gomez2019learning} dropouts were employed.
+Although there was no accuracy-wise statistically significant difference between dropouts, convergence of the systems were relatively fast (around $20$ epochs compared to $100$ when using regular dropout) for the \textit{MLP} architecture.
 Hence, for the \textit{MLP} architecture, in terms of computational resources, variational and targeted dropout implementations were far more efficient for our proposed system.
-This is particularly important because when there are large number of \textit{RUs}, one may focus more on the efficiency rather than accuracy.
+This is particularly important because when there are a large number of \textit{RUs}, one may focus more on the efficiency rather than accuracy.
 When the \textit{DB} architecture was employed, we did not observe any performance improvement among different dropout implementations.